benjsmith/mubiomics/README.md

 Installation:
 -------------

-Two directories are available for download, `mubiomics.zip` and `mubiomics_no_test_data.zip`.
-The latter doesn't include the test data so is smaller.
-If you wish to run the tests at some later point, the `testdata.fastq` is also available to download.
-This should be placed in the "tests" directory, within the "mubiomics" directory.
+To install, place the mubiomics directory anywhere on your hard drive, add it to the $PYTHONPATH shell variable and add the mubiomics/scripts directory to your

-To install, place the mubiomics directory anywhere on your hard drive, add it to the $PYTHONPATH shell variable and add the mubiomics/scripts directory to your $PATH variable.
+$PATH variable.

 The following prerequisites must be installed for scripts to work:
 -Python v2.7 or greater